 The teacher salary and benefits required to deliver the course may be reported as spending under this component.
-Unused First Nations, Métis, and Inuit Studies component funding, surplus beyond the cost of teacher salary and benefits, must be reported through the Board Action Plan on Indigenous Education and spent under the Board Action Plan (BAP) component of the LRF to better support the success and well-being of Indigenous students, and support knowledge and
+Unused First Nations, Métis, and Inuit Studies component funding, surplus beyond the cost of teacher salary and benefits, must be reported through the Board Action Plan on Indigenous Education and spent under the Board Action Plan (BAP) component of the LRF to better support the success and well-being of First Nations, Métis and Inuit students, and build the knowledge of all students on Indigenous histories, cultures, perspectives and contributions.
+Further details regarding enveloping and financial reporting of First Nations, Métis, and Inuit Studies component funding can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this guide.